cs-quicklabs/quick-release/README.md

 ```
 // update the env from env.example file
 ```
-3. Make sure your $POSTGRES_PRISMA_URL file is update based on your db server
+3. Make sure your $POSTGRES_PRISMA_URL file is updated based on your db server configrations.
 4. Run the migration command
 - for dev
 ```